 What does remain to this day is part of the former garden which runs down to what is now a completely dry creek – then the source of water for the family.
-I presume that the steam that would once have come through the creek has now been diverted to feed the Cotter Dam.

 The centre piece of the now over-grown garden is a massive and really gorgeous looking oak tree.
 Like me, you will have to imagine it in its autumn foliage.

 Eliza Phillips named the property ‘Sherwood’ after the forest made famous by Robin Hood which was close to her birthplace.
 The story goes that Eliza planted an acorn from Sherwood Forest at her new home though it is unlikely that the large oak here today is from that acorn.
 A descendent perhaps?

 In addition to the oak there remains a selection elms, cedars, cherry trees, apples, walnuts and raspberry bushes.
 Given the lack of foliage I was unable to tell one from the other.

 The other feature of this garden are its swathes of daffodils which attract many visitors during the spring.
 Daffodils have been growing here since the 1860s.
 Walking in I was hoping that a few might have come out early, as they have in my garden at home.
 Alas, that wasn’t to be and I had to make do with a few early clumps of leaves and one flower head on the verge of opening.